 CE

 Brown salt-glazed stoneware owl jugs were made in Cologne in the mid sixteenth century, but despite the vast quantities of stoneware bottles to be imported from the Rhineland, only one owl jug is known to have been imported and to have survived in an English collection.
 It has silver mounts round its neck and foot, and was given to the Worshipful Company of Armourers and Braziers in 1537 by the widow of William Vinyard, alias Seger, and still belongs to the Company.
-Another owl jug, excavated in Cologne on the site of the Maximinenstrasse worshop is in the Kunstgewerbemuseum in Cologne.
-Although there is no proven link ,it is not impossible that one of these early owl jugs might have inspired the Staffordshire versions.
-Owl jugs were also made in tin-glazed earthenware with painted decoration in Austria and the Tryol, where they are said to have been made as prizes for archery competitions.
+Another owl jug, excavated in Cologne on the site of the Maximinenstrasse worshop is in the Kunstgewerbe-museum in Cologne.
+Although there is no proven link, it is possible that one of these early owl jugs might have inspired the Staffordshire versions.
+Tin-glazed and painted earthenware owls were made in Austria and the Tryol, where they, and silver owls, are said to have been made as prizes for archery competitions.
+They were also made in enamelled glass in Bohemia in the late 16th and early 17th century.
+An example dated 1582, with a restored cover and foot, was sold by Sotheby’s Olympia, on 18 July 2007, The Summer Sale, European Ceramics, Glass, Silver and Vertu, lot 69.
+Two more are known.
+The earliest, dated 1597, also lacking its cover, is in the Museum of Applied Arts in Prague.
+The other at Waddesdon Manor, Buckinghamshire (National Trust, inv. no. 3137), is dated 1605, and has a German inscription ‘An‘An owl am I/All birds hate me’.

 Decoration